-A winter 2008 meeting of the YPTG was held on January 22, 2008, at the Indiana DNR office in Michigan City.
-Agenda items at this meeting included regulation criteria and potential regulation changes, standard assessment protocols (including added lakewide assessments), spawning and egg deposition information, aging updates, and preparation of the annual report to the Lake Michigan Committee.
+A winter 2009 meeting of the YPTG was held on January 7, 2009, at the Indiana DNR office in Michigan City.
+Agenda items at this meeting included discussion of the Decision Analysis project, regulation criteria and potential regulation changes, standard assessment protocols (including added lakewide assessments), annual report guidelines and preparation, impediments to further recovery of yellow perch stocks, and direction / additional charges from the LMC.